python-discord/game-jam-2020/gamer_gang/README.md

 k judges
 this only works if your current working directory is my team repo
 ###running directions
-so your file path has to be like C:/Users/stuff/game-jam-2020/gamer_gang for this game to work
+so your file path has to be like C:/Users/stuff/game-jam-2020 for this game to work
+so yea you're gonna have to run: "python gamer_gang/triple_blocks.py"
 there might be some other ones but idk
-so what you do
-is you run triple_blocks.py (in the specified directory above, ofc)
-that's it
 maybe requirements.txt too but idk
 ###game mechanics
 up, left, right OR WAD to move